 - Choose the best tools for the project.
-There are multiple tools for carving to choose from, and theseincluding include knives, gouges, and chisels.
+There are multiple tools for carving to choose from, including knives, gouges, and chisels.
 Always refer back to your carving whenever you pick a wood carving tool.
 Use tools that do not require more effort.
-There are endless carving tools available, but you need a few tools to get started.
+There are endless carving tools available, but you need a few tools to start.

 - Make a drawing or plan.
-You can always refer to your drawing when you lose track of your carving, and it guides you in choosing tools and materials.
+You can always refer to your drawing when you lose track of your carving, guiding you in choosing tools and materials.

 - Find a piece of wood that suits what you want to carve.
-What you choose depends on what it is that you are planning to carve.
+What you choose depends on what you are planning to carve.
 Smaller carvings with more details come from hardwood.
-Large carvings are more completed with the wood of the softer that allows the wood to be removed quickly.
+Large carvings are more complete with the wood of the softer that allows the wood to be removed quickly.
 Beginners should avoid harder and grainier woods.
 Softwoods are stringy and brittle, and soft hardwoods make better items for a beginner.